-Brief Summary of Bill
+Brief Summary of Substitute Bill

-- · Requires a city to provide written notice to a county if the city intends to terminate an agreement for the provision of court services or if a city intends to terminate its municipal department. - Provides that a city may terminate an agreement for court services only at the end of a four-year district court judicial term. - · Removes the limitation that a city that has terminated its municipal court may not establish another municipal court for at least 10 years.
+- · Requires a city or county to provide written notice if the city or county intends to terminate an agreement for the provision of court services or intends to terminate a municipal department of the district court. - · Removes the limitation that a city that has terminated its municipal court may not establish another municipal court for at least 10 years.

-Hearing Date: 2/1/01
+Hearing Date: 3/27/01